ewan-klein/dataliteracy/data_literacy_bos.md

 and implement a small project in which your team designs an ‘intervention’ which would help address some problem of waste management.
+In the course of your project, you will be expected to collect three distinct types of new data in order to gain better insight into the problem; these should consist of

+1. at least one existing data set, preferably published under an open licence;
+2. survey or participative workshop data;
+3. automatically recorded data, for example GPS, video or sensor data.

-In the course of your project, you will be expected to collect new data in order to gain better insight into the problem.
-You should analyse this new data, see how it can be combined with other available data, and investigate whether what you have found can be used to justify new ways of dealing with waste.
+You should analyse this new data, see how it can be combined, and investigate whether what you have discovered can be used to justify new ways of dealing with waste.

 * You will produce an individual report which describes your project, explains your specific role in the work, and presents your team’s